Call for a FREE Evaluation

 Unfortunately, getting the monthly benefits you need is not always straightforward.
 Long-term policies typically have a more restrictive definition of disability than short-term policies, so an illness or injury that qualified for short-term employee benefits might not qualify for long-term benefits.

 We understand the importance of getting the benefits to which you are entitled, as well as the frustration of having a legitimate claim denied or the benefits you rely on terminated.
+ERISA is an extremely complicated piece of legislation.
+Furthermore, it is often very difficult for claimants to identify employer misconduct, insurance bad faith, and other issues affecting their benefits.

 To navigate these issues, you need an experienced ERISA attorney with enough experience and resources to handle complex legal matters.
-The law firm you choose should also understand what’s at stake in your case, and should also be able to help you if there are additional claims (for example, Social Security Disability or VA Disability) that may be relevant to your situation.
+The law firm you choose should also understand what’s at stake in your case and should also be able to help you if there are additional claims (for example, Social Security Disability or VA Disability) that may be relevant to your situation.

 That’s why you should Count on the Colonel.
 The Karl Truman Law Office has extensive experience handling ERISA claims, non-ERISA long-term disability claims, Social Security Disability Insurance, and veterans’ disability benefits claims.
-We will carefully review your situation with you and determine the best way forward to get you the best possible outcome.

 What Our Clients Say About Us